 Because they have few natural defenses, sheep are afraid of so many things.
 This can even keep them from doing what is good for them.
 They are afraid of water because they can’t swim, so the shepherd must lead them to still waters to drink.
 They can even be fearful of laying down to rest if they are concerned with conflict with other sheep or pests bothering them.
 Plus, if a resting sheep is too heavy or wet, the sheep can get stuck on its back.
 Without a shepherd to right the sheep, it would be easy prey for predators or can even starve to death.

 Sheep are prone to panic in a situation in which they feel helpless or fearful.
 It takes a shepherd to comfort the sheep.
-He must lead them into places in which they feel comfortable enough to even do every day things.
+He must lead them into places in which they feel comfortable enough to even do everyday things.
 It is little wonder that the Holy Spirit who comes to live in the hearts of Christians is called the Comforter.
 We need that constant assurance that He is with us, protecting us and seeing to our needs so that we can even rest.
-If we ever get flipped around or stuck, He comes along to put us Christian sheep back on our feet.
+If we ever get flipped around or stuck, He comes along to put us back on our feet.

 Sheep are stubborn and habit-minded.

 Left to their own devices, sheep will graze the same land over and over,.
 They will eat grass to the roots and can ruin the land.
-They will even eat bad grass instead of moving on to better pasture.
+They will even eat bad grass instead of moving on to better pastures.
 Sheep need the shepherd to move them out of their comfort zone.
 It is the same with us and our Heavenly Father.
 So many of us would just stay where we are doing what we do without His prodding.
 He helps us get closer to Him, go further in our walk, and/or stretch ourselves to achieve things that our natural man tells us are impossible.
 But nothing is impossible in the power of Christ.

 Sheep are loyal.